-2.6 Market risk
+2.3 Market risk

-The Suncorp Group is exposed to market risk as a consequence of both its investments and trading activities in financial markets and through the asset and liability management of its balance sheet.
-The Suncorp Group is exposed to losses arising from adverse movements in levels and volatility of market factors, including interest rates (including potential for negative interest rates), foreign exchange rates, equity prices and credit spreads.
+The Suncorp Group is exposed to market risk as a consequence of both its investments and trading activities in financial markets and through the asset and liability management of its balance sheet, both globally and in Australia and New Zealand, where the Suncorp Group conducts its banking and insurance business.

+The Suncorp Group is exposed to losses (including from its investment portfolios) arising from adverse movements in levels and volatility of market factors, including interest rates (including potential for negative interest rates), foreign exchange rates, equity prices, property prices and credit spreads.